SetMatchGames/squad/website/content/posts/squad-chess.md

 draft: false
 ---

-Squad Chess is the first game built for Squad Games to demonstrate what's possible.
+Squad Chess is the first game built using the Squad Games Platform, meant as a demonstration.

-It's a moddable version of chess allowing the community to create new chess pieces and new formats.
-You could create a king that moves like a pawn but takes like a knight.
-You can make any starting position and any board size and shape then submit your new pieces and formats others to buy and play.
+It’s a moddable version of chess that lets users create new chess pieces and formats from inside the game, e.g. a king that moves like a pawn but takes like a knight.
+You can make any board size and shape with any starting pieces and position, then submit your new format for others to buy and play.

-Try it out out at [chess.squad.games](https://chess.squad.games) though it's still an early prototype.
+You can try out an early prototype release at chess.squad.games.